-- Containers, even those that have been emptied, may contain explosive vapours. - Do NOT cut, drill, grind, weld or perform similar operations on or near containers. - DO NOT allow clothing wet with material to stay in contact with skin - Avoid all personal contact, including inhalation. - Wear protective clothing when risk of exposure occurs. - Use in a well-ventilated area - Prevent concentration in hollows and sumps. - ► DO NOT enter confined spaces until atmosphere has been checked. - Avoid smoking, naked lights or ignition sources.
-Safe handling - Avoid contact with incompatible materials. - When handling, DO NOT eat, drink or smoke. - Keep containers securely sealed when not in use. - Avoid physical damage to containers - Always wash hands with soap and water after handling. - Work clothes should be laundered separately. - Use good occupational work practice. - Observe manufacturer's storage and handling recommendations contained within this SDS. - ▶ Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions.
+- Avoid smoking, naked lights or ignition sources. - Avoid contact with incompatible materials. - When handling, DO NOT eat, drink or smoke. - Keep containers securely sealed when not in use. - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - Work clothes should be laundered separately. - Use good occupational work practice. - Observe manufacturer's storage and handling recommendations contained within this SDS. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions for commercial quantities of isocyanates:

-- ▶ Isocyanates should be stored in adequately bunded areas.
+- · Isocyanates should be stored in adequately bunded areas.
 Nothing else should be kept within the same bunding.
 Pre-polymers need not be segregated.
-Drums of isocyanates should be stored under cover, out of direct sunlight, protected from rain, protected from physical damage and well away from moisture, - ▶ Where isocyanates are stored at elevated temperatures to prevent solidifying, adequate controls should be installed to prevent the high temperatures and precautions against fire should be taken. - ▶ Where stored in tanks, the more reactive isocyanates should be blanketed with a non-reactive gas such as nitrogen and equipped with absorptive type breather valve (to prevent vapour emissions). - ► Transfer systems for isocyanates in bulk storage should be fully enclosed and use pump or vacuum systems.
-Warning signs, in appropriate languages, should be posted where necessary. - Areas in which polyurethane foam products are stored should be supplied with good general ventilation.
-Residual amounts of unreacted isocyanate may be present in the finished foam, resulting in hazardous atmospheric concentrations. - Store in original containers. - Keep containers securely sealed. - ▶ No smoking, naked lights or ignition sources. - ▶ Store in a cool, dry, well-ventilated area. - Store away from incompatible materials and foodstuff containers - ▶ Protect containers against physical damage and check regularly for leaks. - ▶ Observe manufacturer's storage and handling recommendations contained within this SDS.
+Drums of isocyanates should be stored under cover, out of direct sunlight, protected from rain, protected from physical damage and well away from moisture, acids and alkalis, - · Where isocyanates are stored at elevated temperatures to prevent solidifying, adequate controls should be installed to prevent the high temperatures and precautions against fire should be taken. - · Where stored in tanks, the more reactive isocyanates should be blanketed with a non-reactive gas such as nitrogen and equipped with absorptive type breather valve (to prevent vapour emissions). - · Transfer systems for isocyanates in bulk storage should be fully enclosed and use pump or vacuum systems.
+Warning signs, in appropriate languages, should be posted where necessary. - · Areas in which polyurethane foam products are stored should be supplied with good general ventilation.
+Residual amounts of unreacted isocyanate may be present in the finished foam, resulting in hazardous atmospheric concentrations.